csamcharles/EarthObservationPlatformBeta/DevOps.md

 >Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing *simple* and *fun*.
 and it is!
 We started by creating a simple test following [this](https://mochajs.org/#getting-started) getting started guide from Mocha.

 Once tests were working with `npm test` we were able to integrate the tests with Travis CI to be run with every push to the repository.
-This was as simple as configuring the language in the travis yaml configuration file to Node js.
+This was as simple as configuring the language in the travis yaml configuration file to `node_js`.

 To create meaningful tests however, we needed to test the API, and ensure that all the correct responses were returned in different testing scenarios.
 This is where *Chai* comes in to play.